Transform a Bonus Room to Reflect Your Lifestyle and Activities

 Finish a bonus room as a home gym.
-Get the exercise bikes in the room, and add some free weights, a bench, and yoga mats – and you’re all set (photo courtesy Sisters in Sync Design).
+Get the exercise bikes in the room, and add some free weights, a bench, and yoga mats – and you're all set (Plan #161-1097).

 7. Comfy Sleep Nook

-Not exactly a bedroom, a sleep nook is more like a “getaway spot” within the home where one can hide to read a book, listen to music, relax – or, even take a short nap.
+Not precisely a bedroom, a sleeping nook is more like a "getaway spot" within the home where one can hide to read a book, listen to music, relax – or even take a short nap.

 The nook can be a simple alcove in the basement, attic, within a huge extra closet in a bedroom – or incorporated into a larger bonus room.
 Paint the walls a soothing pastel shade, install built-in shelves for books, a lamp, and other knick-knacks.

 Want some peace and quiet away from the family?
-Use your flex space to fashion a sleep nook or a "nesting place" where you can escape to read a book or listen to music (photo courtesy Chambers + Chambers Architects).
+Use your flex space to fashion a "nesting place" where you can escape reading a book or listening to music (Photo: Hutomo Abrianto on Unsplash).